Delaware Salesperson Pre-Licensing How To Get Your Delaware Real Estate License

 Getting licensed for your new career might seem a bit daunting, but we’re here to guide you through the process.
-Read on to learn the six steps you’ll need to take before starting your career in Delaware real estate.
+Read on to learn the five steps you’ll need to take before starting your career in Delaware real estate.

 Complete 99 hours of approved Pre-Licensing education.

 Candidates must successfully take 99 hours of Pre-Licensing courses from an approved Delaware Real Estate Commission real estate education provider like The CE Shop.

 Pass the course final exam.

-After you complete all the course materials, meet the minimum time requirement, and pass the practice exam, there is a final exam.
-The passing score is 80%.
+Once you complete all course materials and meet the minimum time requirement, there is a course final exam.
+The minimum passing score is 80%.